-Most anglers keep themselves relatively busy during the winter months by tending to much-needed tackle maintenance, as well as keeping themselves entertained by attending several of the numerous outdoor shows scheduled throughout the winter and early spring.
-But let’s face it, during any mild spells, our instinct and concentration quickly drifts to the waters we love.
-While ‘tog may be chewing well at the deepwater wrecks, and cod may be slamming diamond jigs and clam baits southeast of Block Island, this kind of winter action is not for everyone.
-The good news for shore-bound and kayak anglers looking to shake the winter blues is that white perch stage an exceptional winter run for those who quietly ply the local rivers and creeks.
+Most anglers keep themselves busy during the winter months by tending to much-needed tackle maintenance, or by attending several outdoor shows scheduled throughout the winter and early spring.
+But let’s face it, during any mild spells, our instinct and concentration quickly drifts to fishing the waters we love.
+While ‘tog may be chewing well at the deepwater wrecks, and cod may be slamming diamond jigs and clam baits off of Block Island, this kind of winter action is not the most accessible.
+For shore and kayak anglers looking to shake the winter blues, white perch stage an exceptional winter run in many local rivers and creeks.

-“White perch” is a misnomer; the species is not a true perch but a member of the temperate bass family, a relative to the striped bass.
-It is similar in shape to the striper, but it has a deeper, less rounded body and lacks the horizontal stripes.
-In addition, white perch will never grow nearly as large.
+“White perch” are not a true perch, but a member of the temperate bass family, a relative to the striped bass.
+Like their striped bass cousins, the adaptable white perch roams widely in a never-ending search for food including crabs, shrimp and worms, all of which are abundant during the winter and spring.
+In addition, white perch will never grow nearly as large as striped bass.
 In fact, “whites” are typically small and slow growing.
 The average white perch caught in flowing waters mostly weigh less than 1 ½ pounds, but don’t be surprised to land one pushing two pounds, particularly in areas with an abundance of baitfish.

 White Hot Perch Spots

 Just about any feeder creek or river that spills out into a bay has potential for producing white perch from January to March.

 During the winter, these fish populate many of the same waters as their relative, the striped bass.
 Tidal rivers and creeks will be a prime location to begin your search.
 They can also be found in deep lakes and reservoirs where they are highly populous and can be caught year-round from shore, by boat or through the ice.